 Also when taking live bloods, the quality of the experience is dictated by the quality of the learners veins.
 If half the group has bad veins then everyone will have a bad experience and inexperienced learners may find their lack of success disheartening.

 A Certificate of Competency can only properly be obtained after you have been supervised drawing a number of bloods in a clinical environment.
 This requires you to take a number of bloods from patients and is generally earned over a period of time whilst working as a phlebotomist.
-Our certificate is an Accredited Certificate from One Awards that shows that you have developed all of the skills required to commence a career in phlebotomy.
+Our certificate is an Accredited Certificate from Aim Qualifications and Assessment Group that shows that you have developed all of the skills required to commence a career in phlebotomy.

 Sadly not, that’s up to you – but we know that lots of our learners go on to get jobs after our training.
 However, we do know that our training is well recognised across the healthcare sector.
 We often get feedback on our Facebook page about learners who have gone on to get jobs as phlebotomists.

 We deliver our courses to employees of the NHS nationwide, but we cannot say that everyone in an organisation as large and diverse as the NHS will recognise our certificate (after all it is the 5th largest employer in the world).
 However, we have close ties with a number of NHS Hospitals, Trusts and GP practices.